Jacques Wingfield: Life

 He was the third son of Richard Wingfield and Bridget Wingfield, who was the heiress of Stone Castle.
 He spent much of his youth in Calais, which was then an English possession.
 Fluent in French he spent time in Paris at the French court.
 He entered Bishop Stephen Gardiners household in 1531 and remains as the Bishops servant for the next 24 years.
 His uncle, Lewis Wingfield, had been comptroller of Bishop Fox's household, likely paving the way for his nephews succession.
 He travelled to Paris with Gardiner in 1538, where he spent time at French court.
 He was described as popular among the French court, but also as an outspoken defender of England.
 From 1540 he became Baillif of the episcopal mannor of Bishops Sutton, Hampshire and from 1541, of Farnham, Surrey.
 From October 1553 till April 1554, Jacques served as the Steward of Taunton, of which the Borough, Castle and Manor belonged to the Bishop of Winchester, Stephen Gardiner.
-It was likely with Bishop Gardiners nomination that he secured this seat in Marys first parliment for Taunton, a manor of the See of Winchester.
+It was likely with Bishop Gardiners nomination that he secured this seat in Marys first parliament for Taunton, a manor of the See of Winchester.
 Bishop Gardiner, a devout catholic, had reluctantly conformed to Protestantism, however during the reign of King Edward IV he would be imprisoned in the Tower of London as punishment for his continued deliverance of the catholic sermon.
 Jacques Wingfield continually wrote to the Duke of Somerset, Edward Seymour campaigning for Gardiners release.
-He sat as a named proctor in Gardiner’s 1551 trial, in which he gives details of the numbers and quality of the Gardiner household and reiterated his loyalty to the Bishop.
+He sat as a named proctor in Gardiner's 1551 trial, in which he gives details of the numbers and quality of the Gardiner household and reiterated his loyalty to the Bishop.
 Gardiner died in 1555, leaving Wingfield £40 for his service.

 Ireland

 Jacques Wingfield first arrived at Dublin quay on the 24th of May 1556.
 He travelled from England with Thomas Radcliffe, Sir Henry Sidney, William Fitzwilliam, Mr. Henry Stafford, Mr. George Delves, amongst others.
 In 1557, Wingfield is named as a witness to the examination of Gaelic chieftain, Phelim ‘McNel’ (O’ Neill) Boy.
 Shortly thereafter, he returns to England to bring troops from England on behalf of Thomas Radclyffe.
 In 1558, Queen Elizabeth I enquires with the Lord Deputy, Henry Sussex regarding a significant delay in the delivery of these troops.
-Following the Queens inquiry, Wingfield completes the transfer of 400 troops to Ireland in June of 1558.
+Following the Queens inquiry, Wingfield completes the transfer of 400 troops to Ireland in June 1558.
 Upon his return, the Queen directs Lord Deputy Sussex to appoint Wingfield as the Master of Ordnance for Ireland.
 He was appointed to the Irish Council in 1559 by the Lord Lieutenant of Ireland Thomas Radclyffe, 3rd Earl of Sussex, of whom he was a noted supporter.
 Following this, Wingfield was also appointed Constable of Dublin castle.
 The Queen granted him patent to the office of ordnance for life in 1560.

 In 1560, 'Old' O' Connor escaped from Dublin Castle under Wingfields watch.
 Wingfield was cautioned by Fitzwilliam and told to 'look more carefully' at the castle.

 Along with Sir Nicholas Heron, Wingfield had special responsibilities concerning Gaelic inhabitants.